 James Patterson Nathan Congleton/NBC/NBCU Photo Bank via Getty Images

-Along Came a Spider (1993) is the first book in James Patterson’s Alex Cross series and introduces the Washington D.C. detective/psychologist who will go on to anchor more than 30 thrillers.
+Along Came a Spider (1993) is the first book in James Patterson’s Alex Cross series and introduces the Washington DC detective/psychologist who will go on to anchor more than 30 thrillers.

 The debut sees Detective Alex Cross pulled from a high-profile murder case in his own neighbourhood to investigate the kidnapping of two wealthy children from an exclusive private school.
 The abductor, Gary Soneji, is a math teacher with delusions of grandeur who dreams of committing “the crime of the century” and cementing his place in history alongside infamous criminals.

-Cross teams up with Secret Service agent Jezzie Flannagan to track the missing children, but the deeper he digs, the more twisted the case becomes—blending abduction, murder, betrayal, and psychological manipulation.
+Cross teams up with Secret Service agent Jezzie Flannagan to track the missing children, but the deeper he digs, the more twisted the case becomes – blending abduction, murder, betrayal and psychological manipulation.

-Set to be released on 9th October 2025, Return of the Spider takes us back to where it all began, with the infamous Gary Soneji case from Along Came a Spider.
+The latest novel in the Alex Cross series, Return of the Spider, was released on 9th October 2025.
+It takes us back to where it all began, with the infamous Gary Soneji case from Along Came a Spider.

 When a hidden cabin yields a cache of grisly trophies and diaries, Alex Cross is forced to face a devastating possibility: he may have put the wrong man behind bars.
 As he retraces the steps of his rookie investigation, Cross learns the case was never truly closed... and the “Spider” might be deadlier than ever.